teefoss/DoomEdit-oldver/README.md

 # DoomEdit
 A Doom level editor for macOS.

 **DoomEdit** is a loose port of id Software's DoomEd.
 Although similar in structure and appearance, DoomEdit will modernize DoomEd's interface.
 For now, like DoomEd, DoomEdit reads a .dwd file.
-Eventually, (if I can do it) doomBSP will be ported as well to allow saving directly to a WAD.
-As an homage to the original, DoomEdit uses the term *point* rather than *vertex*.
+ID Software's nobebuilder, DoomBSP, will be ported and integrated.

 ### Current Status

-The app is in the early stages.
-The map view window appears with a pre-loaded Doom map in order to test basic functionality.
-No loading/saving yet.
+The app has most of the basic functionally and it's possible to load a map (.dwd), and edit it.
+DoomBSP has been integrated. doom.wad or doom2.wad is required.

 ## Planned Features